Finding a Top Financial Advisor Firm in Memphis, Tennessee

-Waddell & Associates has almost $700 million in assets under management and imposes at $500,000 account minimum for new clients.
-The firm has 10 advisors and 940 client accounts, the most out of any firm on this list.
+Waddell & Associates has almost $800 million in assets under management and imposes at $500,000 account minimum for new clients.
+The firm has 9 advisors and more than 900 client accounts, the most out of any firm on this list.

 Originally founded in 1986, the firm is the third-oldest on the list.
 You can find Waddell’s headquarters in East Memphis.